Quick Answer

 Clean Gently with a Damp Cloth

 Dust your sofa regularly with a microfiber cloth.
-For deeper cleaning, use a cloth slightly dampened with water—never soak the leather.
+For deeper cleaning, use a cloth slightly dampened with water.
+Never soak the leather.
+Too much water can cause staining and damage.

 Apply a Leather Protectant